chloehudzik/workfront-learn.en/help/reporting/basic-reporting/add-basic-conditional-formatting-to-a-view.md

 ---
 title: Add basic conditional formatting
-description: In this video, you will learn what conditional formatting is in a view and how to create and modify conditional formatting in [!DNL  Workfront].
+description: Learn how to use column rules to change text color, formatting and background colors in a report or view, based on criteria you set.
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335149.jpeg